 So I have attempted here to create a guide that includes those things.
 This guide is by no means definitive, but when you complete it, I hope it will help you think through important questions to develop a realistic picture of what you get out of changing jobs.
 I should mention that I live in the U.S., so some of these estimates will be specific to U.S. policies.

 401(k): Does your company have a matching policy?
 Add the maximum match to the total comp.
 If there is a 401(k) policy but no match, you still get to put away pre-tax dollars for retirement (up to $18,000, or $24,000 if you’re 55 or older in the U.S.).
-Take your planned 401(k) contributions for the year and subtract them from your salary; that’s the income on which you will be taxed based on the table above.
-So if you are single, you make $100,000 salary, and you put away $18,000 to 401(k), you will be in the 25% tax bracket and will be taxed on the remaining $82,000.
-Compare that to paying 28% on $100,000.
-You’re saving several grand there—and putting it away to earn interest for retirement.
-If there is no 401(k) match at your job, you can do similar with an IRA…but you can only contribute $5,500 into one of those per year, or a little more if you’re 55 or older.
+If there is no 401(k) match at your job, you can save with an IRA…but you can only contribute $5,500 into one of those per year, or a little more if you’re 55 or older.
 You may also be able to contribute to an individual 401(k) if you possess a business with no employees outside of your job.

 Time off: How many days do you work per year, minus sick time and paid time off, at the new gig versus your current one?
 Divide your salary by 2080 and add the quotient, multiplied by number of off days, to your total comp.
 This can be tougher with tech companies because they sometimes like to do an ‘unlimited’ vacation policy.
 By switching vacation requests to a less formal process, companies get more work days out of people who feel uncomfortable asking for vacation days that are not formally granted to them.
 Also, the company doesn’t have to pay you out for vacation when you leave your job.
 If you’re considering an ‘unlimited’ vacation policy for either your current or potential future total comp, you can use the average number of vacation days taken by employees on unlimited plans—around 14 (for reference, fixed-days vacation policies tend to allot more like 15 or 20).